andy-guttridge/tribehub_drf/testing.md

 ### **NOT YET IMPLEMENTED**

 When authenticated as user *chief1*, a request with the following JSON data should result in the creation of two new notification objects in the database, one for each invited user.
+These should be invitations to a new event.

 Submitted JSON: